User Review

 Couscous

-Literal meaning: from the Arabic word Kaskasa, meaning “to pound small” or the Berber Seksu, meaning “well rolled“, “well formed“, or “rounded“
+from the Arabic word Kaskasa, meaning “to pound small” or the Berber Seksu, meaning “well rolled“, “well formed“, or “rounded“

 Couscous is a traditional Maghrebian dish of semolina (granules of durum wheat) which is cooked by steaming.
 It is traditionally served with a meat or vegetable stew spooned over it.
 Couscous is a staple food throughout the North African cuisines of Morocco, Algeria, Tunisia, Mauritania, Libya and the Western Sahara.